JuliaMolSim/Molly.jl/docs/src/docs.md

 Simulations in 2 dimensions should use a [`RectangularBoundary`](@ref).

 Now we can define our pairwise interactions, i.e. those between most or all atom pairs.
-Because we have defined the relevant parameters for the atoms, we can use the built-in Lennard-Jones type.
+Because we have defined the relevant parameters for the atoms, we can use the built-in [`LennardJones`](@ref) type.
 ```julia
 pairwise_inters = (LennardJones(),) # Don't forget the trailing comma!
 ```
 Finally, we can define the system and run the simulation.
-We use an Andersen thermostat to keep a constant temperature, and we log the temperature and coordinates every 10 steps.
+We use an [`AndersenThermostat`](@ref) to keep a constant temperature, and we log the temperature and coordinates every 10 steps.
 Periodic boundary conditions are automatically used with the cubic box we defined earlier.
 ```julia
 sys = System(